Jump to section:

 There are many different emotional reactions, and it’s important for everyone affected to acknowledge those emotions, and seek help and support if you feel you need it.

-One of the first and most important ways to support your loved one with dementia is by creating a dementia-friendly home environment.
+One of the most important ways to support your loved one with dementia is by creating a dementia-friendly home environment.
 Does their home help them live their life well?
 Does it compensate for any difficulties that they are experiencing, like disorientation and confusion?
 Does it maximise their independence and keep them safe?

 Before you make any changes, talk to your loved one about what is working for them and what isn’t.
 Be mindful not to make wholesale changes in one go, as this might add to any confusion your loved one is experiencing.